OwenTruong/civitdl/README.md

 Please create an issue if you encounter any problem, bugs or if you have a feature request.

+To run the script in development mode, run `d` or `--dev` option.
+* Running in development mode allows users to print tracebacks and other messages useful for debugging.
+* Example: `civitdl 123456 ./models -d`

 To work on an issue:
 * Please create a fork.
 * Then clone your fork locally.